Congratulations, 30-somethings: After spending your 20s getting acclimated to adulthood, you finally have your sea legs.

-Regardless of the particulars of your current life, here are 10 money moves we should all be making during this decade of our lives:
+Regardless of the particulars of your current life, here are some money moves everyone in their 30s should make during this decade:

 1. Revisit your retirement savings

-By this point, you should have a retirement fund, whether that be a 401(k) or an IRA.
-If you don’t, getting one set up should be priority No. 1 in your life this week.
+By this point, you should have a retirement fund, such as a 401(k) or an IRA.
+If you don’t, getting one set up should be a priority.

 2. Increase your emergency fund

-In theory, creating an emergency fund is another money move you took in your 20s.
-If you don’t have one, putting money aside for a rainy day is priority No. 2 for you, right after you set up that retirement account.
+In theory, creating an emergency fund is another money move you should have made earlier in life.
+If you don’t have one, putting money aside for a rainy day is another big priority.

 If you already have such a fund, it might be time to add to it.
 Your emergency fund should have enough money to cover three to six months’ worth of expenses.
 Add up all your current monthly expenses and see if your fund falls short on covering them.
-If so, it’s time to beef up the account.

 3. Rebalance the budget

-Ideally, you should revisit your budget at least once a year or every time you have a major life change.
-If it’s been a while since you crunched the numbers, sit down with your significant other, if you have one, and do a thorough review.
+Revisit your budget at least once a year or every time you have a major life change.
+If it’s been a while since you crunched the numbers, sit down and do a thorough review.

-- Does your current budget support your current life goals?
+Does your budget support your current life goals?
 If not, revise it.

 4. Track your spending for a month

-The best way to create a workable budget is to track your spending for an entire month.
+Track your spending for an entire month.
 Keep tabs on every penny.
-That sounds like a lot of work, but if you use your debit card or a credit card (that you pay off at the end of the month) for everything, it’s not so bad.
+That sounds like a lot of work, but if you use your debit card or a credit card for everything, it’s not so bad.

-Actually, let’s all make this money move, regardless of whether we have a current budget or not.
-We tend to idealize where our money goes (“Oh, I never eat out!”), but once you start tracking, there’s no denying that you hit the drive-thru once a week or go on a spending spree at the mall once a month.
+We tend to idealize where our money goes. (“Oh, I never eat out!”)
+But once you start tracking, there’s no denying that you hit the drive-thru once a week or go on a spending spree at the mall once a month.

 5. Pay off your debt